Community Service Hours

 Did you know students graduating from Grade 8 are encouraged to begin earning a minimum of 10 hours of community service during the summer before entering Grade 9?
 Interested students can earn all 40 hours if they wish.

-Volunteering gives students an opportunity to explore career options, prepare to enter the workforce, gain valuable work experience, network, build self-esteem and confidence, discover strengths, and develop skills.
+Community service gives students an chance to explore career options, prepare to enter the workforce, gain valuable work experience, network, build self-esteem and confidence, discover strengths, and develop skills.

 There are many fun and exciting ways to get involved right here in your own community.
 The information below highlights community involvement requirements, including the process, benefits and tips on getting started.

 What is the process?

 Please review the following steps before starting your community involvement activities:

 - Learn more about the community involvement requirement by talking to your teachers, visiting your Guidance Office or by reading the helpful information on this page.

 - Get a copy of the Student Community Service Activity Sheet.

 - With the help of your parents, read Rainbow District School Board’s Community Involvement Policy and find eligible community service opportunities in your area.